 To provide reassurance to parents, families and carers, we strongly recommend that all volunteers who are involved in the delivery of the holiday activities and food programme in holiday clubs should have an enhanced DBS check (which, where applicable, should include children’s barred list information).

-We do not recommend holiday clubs using volunteers that are not DBS checked, but if this occurs, it is the responsibility of the local authority to ensure that volunteers are not left alone and unsupervised with children in holiday clubs.
+We do not recommend holiday clubs using volunteers who are not DBS checked but, if this occurs, it is the responsibility of the local authority to ensure that volunteers are not at any point left alone and unsupervised with children in holiday clubs.

 Part 3 of keeping children safe in education sets out a clear process for safe recruitment.
-We recommend local authorities and holiday cubs providers follow this best practice when recruiting volunteers.
+We recommend local authorities and holiday club providers follow this best practice when recruiting volunteers.

 Families may be eligible for tax free childcare or the childcare costs element of Universal Credit.
 Through this families may be able to claim back up to 85% of their childcare costs if they are attending and paying for extra childcare at Ofsted registered settings.